Too Skinny: When Do You Need to Stop?

 What is too skinny?

 Now, talking about body and thinness, you may think what is too skinny?
-Your normal weight may vary depending on such factors as your height, age, and gender (5, 9), and is determined mostly by your body mass index (BMI) (8).
+Your normal weight may vary depending on such factors as your height, age, and gender (5, 9), and is usually evaluated using your body mass index (BMI) (8).
 You can calculate your BMI by dividing your weight by squared height (kg/m2, or lbs/inches2 × 703).
 BMI can be classified as follows:

 - Less than 18.5 is underweight